lmapii/practical-zephyr/02_devicetree/readme.md

 };
 ```

 Now, instead of using `/node/subnode@0123ABC` to identify a node, we can simply use the label `subnode_label` - which must be **unique** throughout the entire devicetree.
-We'll see later how labels come in handy when dealing with devicetree _overlays_.
+We'll go into details about labels and their use in a later section, for now it is enough to know that we can use _node labels_ as a shorthand for a node's full path.

 Before we have a better look at properties and thus really know why `reg` is defined the way it is, let's see how nodes look like in a real devicetree source (_include_) file in Zephyr.
 This is a reduced excerpt of the devicetree source of the nRF52840 microcontroller: